Chaparral Cars: 2F

 Hall's racing career was effectively ended in a severe crash at the Stardust Grand Prix Can-Am race when he rear-ended the slow-moving McLaren of Lothar Motschenbacher, although he did drive in the 1970 Trans-American Sedan Championship while fielding a team of Chevrolet Camaros.

 Hall noted that the increasing downforce also created enormous drag.
 Seeking a competitive edge, the highly advanced 2H was built in 1968 as the replacement for the 2G to minimize drag.
 Not only was it extremely slippery, it was narrow to reduce frontal area.
 Development problems kept it out of the Can Am series, forcing Hall to update the 2G for the 1968 series, during which his catastrophic accident occurred.
 Hall was consistently the best driver for Chaparral and knew how to get the best out of his cars.
 John Surtees was brought in as driver for the 1969 Can Am series but never figured out how to drive the 2H to take advantage of its low drag potential.
 Surtees complained he couldn't see out of the car and demanded a redesign which ruined the aerodynamics, then ran the rear wing almost upright, negating any advantage of the compact slippery shape.
 Ultimately, by 1969 the massive amount of power being generated from the big block Chevrolet engines that Hall effectively debugged in 1967 and 1968, downforce was more important than low drag.
 Had the 2H kept the low drag shape but with a wider track it most likely would have been very competitive, but the true monocoque construction made changes to the chassis almost impossible.
-Beautifully constructed, the 2H looks as if it was made by NASA.